 To make a transfer, you’ll need to sign up for an account.
 This exercise can take anything from minutes to a couple of hours depending on the provider and the verification process.
 Once the account is operational, you can make your transfer at any time.
 Most providers have mobile applications that improve the sending experience and give you lots of flexibility with your transfers.

-The sender and recipient can opt for direct to bank transfers or cash pickup options.
+The sender and recipient can opt for direct deposit or cash pickup options.
 These are the two main transfer payout options in Sweden.
+You can learn more about direct deposits in our direct deposit vs wire transfer guide.

 This option requires that you visit a store which could be in a mall, banking hall, or fuel station.
 Once you fill in the forms and hand over the cash, the transfer is executed.